 One interesting thing about the economy is that relatively large numbers of people worked from their home: 35.84% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Golden's Bridge is a great place for families with children to consider.
-First of all, many other families with children live here, making Golden's Bridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Golden's Bridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Golden's Bridge is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Golden's Bridge’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Golden's Bridge is that it can take a long time to commute to work.
 In Golden's Bridge, the average commute to work is 39.36 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

-In Golden's Bridge, a lot of people use the train to get to work every day though Golden's Bridge is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Golden's Bridge has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 If knowledge is power, Golden's Bridge is a pretty powerful place.
 75.65% of the adults in Golden's Bridge have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.